Layne has worked in veterinary medicine for almost 10 years and is a licensed veterinary technician.

 Canine parvovirus is a very common cause of diarrhea.
 Black and tan dog breeds are particularly prone to acquiring parvovirus (Rottweilers and German Shepherds), but any breed or mix can be susceptible.

 Vaccinate Your Dog!

-It’s important that your puppy receives its regular vaccines series prior to being exposed to other puppies or dogs or simply walking in your back yard.
+It’s important that your puppy receives its regular vaccines series prior to being exposed to other puppies or dogs or simply walking in your backyard.
 Vaccines can start as early as 6 weeks and will be given in a series of three.
-Most shelters will start the DHPP vaccine at 6-8 weeks.
-This is considered a core vaccine and covers distemper, adenovirus (hepatitus), parainfluenza, and parvovirus.
+Most shelters will start the DHPP vaccine at 6 to 8 weeks.
+This is considered a core vaccine and covers distemper, adenovirus (hepatitis), parainfluenza, and parvovirus.
 Canine parvovirus or “parvo” is extremely common in the environment and extremely hardy.
 It can be spread via old stool, dog-to-dog contact, and can be picked up in various environments.

 How Can I Tell If My Dog Has Parvo?

-Puppies with parvovirus often become extremely lethargic and quiet and then will present with a fever, diarrhea, vomitting, and loss of appetite.
-Without supplemental therapy and support, they can die with 48 to 72 hours.
+Puppies with parvovirus often become extremely lethargic and quiet and then will present with a fever, diarrhea, vomiting, and loss of appetite.
+Without supplemental therapy and support, they can die within 48 to 72 hours.
 (Several other less common viruses can result in diarrhea.)

 3. Parasites like Giardia and Coccidia